Beyond Pessimism: Offline Learning in KL-regularized Games: Offline Learning in KL-Regularized Games without Pessimism

 \subsubsection{Analysis without Pessimism: A Fast-rate Bound}

-In this section, we develop an analysis for Algorithm~\ref{alg:minimax} that is fundamentally different from the pessimism-based approaches in prior offline game learning.
-By leveraging the geometric structure induced by KL regularization, we establish an $\otil(1/n)$ sample complexity bound, significantly improve upon the prior $\otil(1/\sqrt{n})$ rate.
-Recall that it suffices to control one side of the duality gap $J(g^\star,\dagger,\pi_2^\star)-J(g^\star,\pi_1^\star,\pi_2^\star)$.
+In this subsection, we develop an analysis for Algorithm~\ref{alg:minimax} that is fundamentally different from the pessimism-based approaches in prior offline game learning.
+By leveraging the geometric structure induced by KL regularization, we establish an $\otil(1/n)$ sample complexity bound, significantly improving upon the prior $\otil(1/\sqrt{n})$ rate.
+Recall that it suffices to control one side of the duality gap $J(g^\star,\dagger,\wh{\pi}_2)-J(g^\star,\pi_1^\star,\pi_2^\star)$.
 We decompose the term as

 At a high level, our analysis proceeds in three steps.
-First, we relate both $\mathrm{Gap}_1$ and $\mathrm{Gap}_2$ to the $\ell_1$-distance between the learned policy $\wh{\pi}$ and the Nash equilibrium $\pi^\star$.
+First, we relate $\mathrm{Gap}_1$ and $\mathrm{Gap}_2$ to the policy deviation between $\wh{\pi}$ and $\pi^\star$, together with a unilateral estimation error term.
 Second, we invoke a stability argument for the KL-regularized game to bound the policy distance by the unilateral estimation error.
 Finally, we combine these results with the unilateral concentrability assumption to obtain the fast rate.
 The full proofs for the lemmas in this subsection are deferred to Appendix~\ref{app:proof_minimax}.

 To begin with, we present Lemma~\ref{lem:kl_subopt} for KL-regularized games that characterizes how the value loss incurred by deviating from a best response can be expressed in terms of a KL divergence. \begin{lemma}[Best Response Suboptimality as a KL Divergence] Fix any $\pi_1\in\Pi$ and let the Player~2 best response be \( \pi_2^\dagger(\pi_1)\in\arg\min_{\pi_2\in\Pi} J(g^\star,\pi_1,\pi_2). \) Then for any $\pi_2\in\Pi$,